Skip to Content

 Along your way, you’ll likely see plenty of remnants of the 2017 fire that ripped through here, but luckily the trail is now open and safe for trekkers wanting to visit waterfalls near Portland.

-The waterfall is a single drop fall and flows down a creek and eventually into the Columbia River Gorge.
+The waterfall is a single drop fall that flows down a creek and eventually into the Columbia River Gorge.
 Don’t let the name fool you!
 It’s not dry, but it may not be gushing during the dry season, so try to hit this one after a bit of rain.

 BONUS: Just down the road is another waterfall near Portland, Starvation Creek Falls.
 It’s not a hike and just a quicky you can see a few steps from the parking lot.